Should My Business Hire an Intellectual Property Lawyer?

 What this means for your business in a practical sense is that you want to find a lawyer with expertise in the particular issues you’re facing.

 Lawyers are also helpful “from a trademark and copyright perspective,” says Samuels.
-With both trademark and copyright, “it’s important to get registrations, which will serve as evidence of your ownership and your ability (in the case of trademarks) to enforce beyond the geographic area that you’ve used the trademark or your ability (in the case of copyrights) to file a lawsuit.”
+“It’s important to get registrations, which will serve as evidence of your ownership and your ability (in the case of trademarks) to enforce beyond the geographic area that you’ve used the trademark or your ability (in the case of copyrights) to file a lawsuit.

 What Can an Intellectual Property Lawyer Help Me With?